AGFlow-model/AGFlow-model/README.md

 - **Relative temporal bias + real-date encoding** for irregular-time modeling
 - **Unified masking formulation** for both partial inpainting and full-frame generation

-This lets the model preserve observed pixels while generating only the missing content.

 ---

 ## 🛰️ Dataset & Setup